dehora/outland/README.md

 it'll be "green", and seven times out of ten it'll be "blue".
 This gives us a path beyond on/off toggles to things like A/B testing and multi-armed bandits.

-## Namespace
+## Group

-A Namespace is a collection of features and every feature belongs to just one Namespace.
-Every feature in a Namespace must have a unique key within the Namespace.
+A Group is a collection of features and every feature belongs to just one Group.
+Every feature in a Group must have a unique key within the Group.

-The main goal of a Namespace is to allow features to be observed by multiple systems.
-For example you might use a Namespace to group features together for an epic project such that it allows those features to span multiple microservices owned by a few different teams.
+The main goal of a Group is to allow features to be observed by multiple systems.
+For example you might use a Group to group features together for an epic project such that it allows those features to span multiple microservices owned by a few different teams.
 Or you may simply want to make some features available to your backend server and your single page webapp.

 Our experience is that the thing you want to develop often has multiple parts and often will span multiple systems.
 It's inevitable some thing you want to build will cut across whatever service boundaries you have in place, however well-considered they are.
-Namespaces allow you to handle that and deal with requirements that are naturally divergent.
+Groups allow you to handle that and deal with requirements that are naturally divergent.

-Every Namespace has one or more owners that can administrate the Namespace and act as point of contact.
+Every Group has one or more owners that can administrate the Group and act as point of contact.

-Finally, the Namespace construct enables multi-tenancy, allowing multiple teams to share the same Outland service.
+Finally, the Group construct enables multi-tenancy, allowing multiple teams to share the same Outland service.
 There's nothing to stop you running multiple Outland servers but it can be nice to leverage shared infrastructure and reduce heavy lifting.

-## Namespace Access
+## Group Access

-As well as grouping features, an Namespace can _grant_ access to one or more services (typically running systems), or to one or members (typically individual or teams).
-Grants allow the Namespace owner to declare which services can see the Namespace's features.
+As well as grouping features, an Group can _grant_ access to one or more services (typically running systems), or to one or members (typically individual or teams).
+Grants allow the Group owner to declare which services can see the Group's features.
 We'll just refer to both kinds as services for now but they are handled separately.

-Once the service requesting access to a feature or namespace is authenticated it is checked to see if it's in the grant list for the Namespace.
+Once the service requesting access to a feature or group is authenticated it is checked to see if it's in the grant list for the Group.
 If it is it has access to the feature state, otherwise it won't be authorised.

 Owners and grants are distinct - owners are not automatically given grants and are not looked